purpleidea/flabbergast/flabbergast-manual.md

 The Boolean constants provided are `True` and `False` that can be manipulated using the operators `&&`, `||`, and `!`.
 They can also be compared using the full set of comparison operators; true is considered to be greater than false.
 There is no separate exclusive-or operator as `!=` serves this role.
 Both `&&` and `||` are short-circuiting.

 String literals, delimited by double quotation marks, can cover multiple lines and can contain embedded escape sequences and expressions.
 The escape sequences supported include the single-character escapes supported by C, triplets of octal digits, pairs of hexadecimal digits, and Unicode-friendly quadruplets of hexadecimal digits.
-Embedded expressions start with `\(`, followed by any expression, and terminated with a matching `)`; the expression must return a string, or a type that can be coerced to a string.
+Embedded expressions start with `\(`, followed by an expression, and terminated with a matching `)`; the expression must return a string, or a type that can be coerced to a string.
 Strings can also be joined together with the `&` operator.
-Sometimes, attribute names are provided as strings and, since not all strings are valid attribute names, it is useful to have a way to create a string that is a valid attribute name.
-By placing `$` before a valid identifier, a string with the identifier name will be created.
 For example, `a` and `b` will have the same value and both embed a reference to `x`, which is an integer, and so converted to a string:

     x : 3
     a : "foo=\(x)\n"
     b : "foo=\(x)
     "

+Sometimes, attribute names are provided as strings and, since not all strings are valid attribute names, it is useful to have a way to create a string that is a valid attribute name.
+By placing `$` before a valid identifier, a string with the identifier name will be created.

+    x : $foo == "foo" # True
+    y : $5 # Error

 Tuples are collections of attributes.
 Literal tuples are specified starting with `{`, followed by a list of attributes, and terminated with a matching `}`.
-Each attribute is an attribute, followed by `:`, and an expression.
+Each attribute is a name, followed by `:`, and an expression.
 Tuples inherit the context of the tuple in which they are defined.
 Templates look similar except that they are preceded by the `Template` keyword.
 There are two important differences between templates and tuples: tuples are immutable while templates can be manipulated and variable resolution can look inside tuples, but not inside of templates.
 Neither can be coerced to strings.
+More details on tuples are provided later.

 There is also a special `Null` constant which can be checked for using the `Is Null` operator.
 The null value cannot be used in any comparison operator and doing so will cause an error.
 The null value is not the same as an undefined variable.
 There is a null coalescence operator `??` that can substitute a default value if the left operand is null.
 Unlike most languages, null should be used extremely sparingly in Flabbergast: it is usually preferable to let inside-out lookup find appropriate values.
 Null should mean “this value is not helpful and that's the final word” instead of the usual meanings of “I don't know” or “this does not exist”.
 As an example, `y` will be 3, `z` will be an error, and `w` will be true.